martinpopel/newtreex/README.md

 2. **load** Load the CoNLL-U file (specified as the first parameter) to memory.
 3. **iter** Iterate over all nodes in all sentences by their word order.
 4. **iterF** Iterate over all nodes (fast).
 Nodes within one sentence may be iterated in any order.
+5. **iterS** Iterate over all (sorted) descendants of all (sorted) children of the root.
+Some implementations have faster `descendants()` if called on the root, so this task should evaluate the difference.
+6. **iterN** Take the root and iterate over all (sorted) nodes by calling `next_node()` in a while cycle.
-5. **read** Iterate over all nodes (by their word order, this holds for the rest of the tasks) and create a variable with concatenated *form* and *lemma*.
+7. **read** Iterate over all nodes (sorted, this holds for the rest of the tasks) and create a variable with concatenated *form* and *lemma*.
-6. **write** Set `deprel` attribute of each node to the value `dep`.
+8. **write** Set `deprel` attribute of each node to the value `dep`.
-7. **rehang** Rehang each node to a random* parent in the same sentence.
+9. **rehang** Rehang each node to a random* parent in the same sentence.
 Method `set_parent` should raise an exception if this would lead to a cycle.
 Catch such exceptions and leave such nodes under their original parents.
 Alternatively, there may be a parameter `cycles=skip`, which prevents the exception.
-8. **remove** Delete random 10% of nodes.
+10. **remove** Delete random 10% of nodes.
 That is `if (myrand(10)==0){ $node->remove()}`, so it does not need to be exactly 10%.
 Removing a node by default removes all its descendants.
 (Note that if you iterate over a list of original nodes, you may encounter already deleted nodes.
 You should check this case and don't try to delete already deleted nodes.)
-9. **add** Select random 10% of nodes (as above) and add a child under them (*lemma*=x, *form*=x).
+11. **add** Select random 10% of nodes (as above) and add a child under them (*lemma*=x, *form*=x).
 It should be the last child according to word order (and last=rightmost descendant).
-10. **reorder** Shift 10% of nodes (with their whole subtree) after a random node (except when that random node is a descendant).
+12. **reorder** Shift 10% of nodes (with their whole subtree) after a random node (except when that random node is a descendant).
 From the rest of the nodes, shift 10% of nodes without their subtree before a random subtree.**
-11. **save** Save the in-memory document to an output CoNLL-U file (specified as the second parameter).
+13. **save** Save the in-memory document to an output CoNLL-U file (specified as the second parameter).

-*) For selecting random node and random 10% in tasks 8-11, use an equivalent of the following function `myrand`, so it is deterministic and replicable accross different programming languages.
+*) For selecting random node and random 10% in tasks 9-12, use an equivalent of the following function `myrand`, so it is deterministic and replicable accross different programming languages.
 ```
 my $seed = 42;
 my $maxseed = 2**32;